Resource guide for medication aide requirements by state

 South Dakota

 In South Dakota, the criteria for becoming an unlicensed medication assistant (UMA) include completing a board-approved training program and passing the UMA exam.
-Applicants can make two attempts to pass the UMA exam, and certification is valid for two years.
+Applicants have up to 2 attempts to pass the UMA exam.

 For more information, visit the South Dakota Board of Nursing site.